brycetome/brycetome.github.io/index.md

 [bootstrap-interest-calc.html](bootstrap-interest-calc.html)

-Using the Bootstrap framework, I was able to quickly and easily make a second version that looks cleaner and adjusts according to the application windows size.
+Using the Bootstrap framework, I was able to quickly and easily make a second version that looks cleaner and adjusts according to the application window size.

 [interest-calc-v3.html](interest-calc-v3.html)